 If you’re running a marathon, you need a game plan for eating right.
 Getting the proper amount of nourishment before, during and after a run can make all the difference to your success.
 Find out how to balance your protein, carb and fat intake and what you can do to stay well hydrated.

-Contributor: Susan Joy, MD It’s that time of year again when people are ready to get out and start moving.
+It’s that time of year again when people are ready to get out and start moving.
 As with all exercise programs, speak with your physician first to make sure you are physically capable of beginning a running program.
-If you have osteoarthritis, you may need to follow certain precautions and your … Read More
+If you have osteoarthritis, you may need to follow certain precautions and your doctor can advise you. … Read More